Anatomy of a Magic card

-When reviewing magic the gathering creature card types, it helpful to look at the all 9 attributes.
+When reviewing magic the gathering (MTG) creature card types, it helpful to review all 9 attributes.
 It’s a playable card in-game which also tells a story.
-Magic has several type of cards (Instants, Sorceries, Artifacts, Creatures, Land, Enchantment and Planeswalkers) Below is an example of a creature card.
+Magic has several type of cards (Instants, Sorceries, Artifacts, Creatures, Land, Enchantment and Planeswalkers) Below is an example of a black creature card.

 9) Stat line: Only Creatures have this section.
 It tells you about the Power and Toughness of a Creature.
-Power dictates how much damage the Creature can dish out, while Toughness is how much damage it can take before it’s destroyed.
+Power dictates how much damage the Creature can dish out upon other creatures, while Toughness is how much damage it can take before it’s destroyed.
 Note that damage goes away once your turn ends.

 Planeswalker Cards